EagleMIT/Hilbert-Distillation/README.md

 If you are only interested in the implementation of Hilbert Distillation method, please refer to the method hilbert_distillation in ```tils\kd_loss.py``` (line 55-77).
 Feel free to transplant them to your own projects.

+If you are also interested in the experiment environments of this paper, please check the following information.
 # Run Book
 ## Requirements
 This code is built with Pytorch (for ActivityNet) and Pytorch-lightning (for Large-COVID-19).
 The key dependencies are as follows: